 Miller is one of the more well-known and leading companies when it comes to welding protective gear.
 Time and time again they have released top quality products with amazing features.
 Which is exactly the case for the Miller Titanium 9400i.
 This welding helmet has a great range of features that you won’t find in other cheaper welding helmets, but with a higher price tag and some issues with comfort and weight, the Titanium 9400i might not be right for you.
-In this Titanium 9400i review we’ll go over what makes this helmet so great and some of the issues associated with it.
+In this Miller Titanium 9400i welding helmet review we’ll go over what makes this helmet so great and some of the issues associated with it.

 With a rare design, the Titanium offers extra protection not only for yourself but for the helmet itself.
-The helmet is designed with a solid alminium heat shield.
+The helmet is designed with a solid aluminum heat shield.
 This heat shield helps protect the helmet’s digital lens increasing the durability to help get your money’s worth.

 The unique design of the Titanium 9400i helmet also has the ability to keep whoever is wearing it cool in extreme situations.
 The design is also built to help prevent sweat so it can be worn for longer periods of time on those long jobs.